FreeMasen/wasm_tutorial/docs/steps/03-hello-world.md

 <div class="explain">

-Like <code>C</code> rust <code>binary (application)</code> projects require a function called <code>main</code>.
-For a rust program main needs to take no parameters and return nothing.
-Here we have a function that simply prints "Hello, world!" to the command prompt. lets test that out.
+Like <code>C</code> rust programs require a function called <code>main</code>.
+For a rust program to work <code>main</code> needs to take no parameters and return nothing.
+Here we have a function that simply prints "Hello, world!" to the command prompt; lets test that out.
 </div>

 ```bash